 When income is front and center, for example, participants are more inclined to engage and save, based on our experience.
 In fact, among 75,000 active participants in our DC plans that offer an in-plan guaranteed-income option, over a seven-year period we saw a 12% higher savings rate for those who were more directly engaged with their income strategies versus those who weren’t.

 The need to start saving more and earlier is hardly a new concept, and who better to reinforce its importance than today’s retirees?
-Some 47% said they would have put away more money while they had the chance—nearly double the percentage of those who prioritized their own good health in the lead-up to retirement—based on the AllianceBernstein (AB) survey Inside the Minds of Plan Participants (Display).
+Some 52% said they would have put away more money while they had the chance—much higher than the percentage who prioritized their own good health in the lead-up to retirement—based on the AllianceBernstein (AB) survey Inside the Minds of Plan Participants (Display).